Real-time Inflation Forecasting Using Non-linear Dimension Reduction Techniques: Forecasting US inflation

+Across the two forecast horizons considered, we find pronounced accuracy improvements for point and density forecasts relative to the AR model.
+When we benchmark the different combination strategies to the single best performing model we find no accuracy gains for both horizons.
+Differences in terms of LPLs are, however, rather small.
+This suggests that while the best performing model (i.e., a constant parameter regression with factors obtained through the Autoencoder) is hard to beat, one can effectively reduce model and specification uncertainty and thus obtain competitive forecasts without the need to rely on a single model.

 Comparing whether restricting the model a priori improves predictions yields mixed insights.
-For the one-month and one-quarter ahead predictions we find that a combination scheme that uses only TVP models but both priors and $q=30$ factors yields the most precise forecasts.
-In the case of one-year ahead forecasts, we find that pooling across different $q$'s and exclusively including constant parameter models translates into highest LPLs.
+For the one-month-ahead horizon we observe that pooling over models which use our variant of the Minnesota prior yields more favorable forecasts as compared to a pooling strategy which uses both priors or the horseshoe only.
+When we pool over constant and TVP regressions we find small decreases in predictive accuracy relative to a model pool which only includes constant parameter regressions.

+Turning to one-quarter-ahead forecasts yields a similar picture.
+Using a large pool of models generally leads to slightly less precise forecasts.
+For higher-order forecasts our results suggest that pooling models which use the horseshoe yields higher LPLs.
+When we compare the different regression specifications we find that integrating out uncertainty with respect to whether parameters should be time-varying yields forecasts which are very similar to the strategy that only pools over constant parameter models.

 In general, the differences in predictive performance across the DMA-based averaging schemes are small.
 Hence, as a general suggestion we can recommend applying DMA and using the most exhaustive model space available (i.e., including both priors, the different number of factors and TVP and constant parameter regressions).

-To investigate which model receives substantial posterior weight over time, \autoref{fig:heatcombi1} depicts the weights associated with the one-step ahead LPLs over the hold-out period.
+To investigate which model receives substantial posterior weight over time, \autoref{fig:heatcombi1} depicts the weights associated with the one-month-ahead LPLs over the hold-out period.
 Panel (a) displays the weight placed on models that allow for TVP, panel (b) shows the weight attached to the different number of factors and panel (c) shows the weight attached to each model.
 These weights are obtained by using the full model space (i.e., that includes both priors, TVP and constant parameter regressions and all number of factors).
 The weight placed on TVP specifications, for instance, is then simply obtained by summing up the weights associated with the different models that feature TVPs.

 Starting with the top panel of the figure, we observe that during the beginning of the sample, appreciable model weight is placed on constant parameter models.
 In the mid of 2006, this changes and DMA places increasing posterior mass on models that allow for time-variation in the parameters.
 In the period from the beginning of 2007 to the onset of the financial crisis, we see that the weight on TVP models somewhat decreases.
 During the financial crisis, we again experience a pronounced increase in posterior weight towards TVP regression.
 In that period, constant parameter models only play a limited role in forming inflation forecasts.
 With some few exceptions, the remainder of the hold-out period is characterized by evenly distributed posterior mass across constant and TVP regressions.